artificialsolutions/tie-api-example-alexa/README.md

 ### Setup an Alexa Skill
 1. Go to the [Amazon Developer Console](https://developer.amazon.com/alexa/console/ask) and create a new skill:
 	* Click `Create Skill`
-	* Select a `Custom` Skill type
 	* Give you skill a name
+	* Select a language from the dropdown
+	* Leave model as Custom or select another if appropiate
+	* Leave as Alexa-hosted
-	* Click `Create Skill` again
+	* Click `Create Skill` at the upper right of page
-	* Next, select the `Start from scratch` template.
+	* Leave template as Hello World Skill, click Continue with Template at upper right of page – this will take a minute or so.
+	* Click Interaction Model in the left menu.

-2. From the left menu, open the `JSON Editor` section, paste the JSON below.
+2. Click Interaction Model in left menu then select the `JSON Editor` section, paste the JSON below.
 	!!!
 In the example JSON below we will call our bot 'Studio bot'.
 If you want to use a different name to invoke your bot, make sure you update the `invocationName` and the sample sentences for the `AMAZON.StopIntent`.
 You can do this after you have pasted the JSON below into the Amazon JSON Editor.

     ```